osowskit/service-replacement-app/README.md

-# GitHub Services Migration App - Jenkins Edition.
+# GitHub Services Migration App - Migration Edition.

 On April 25, 2018, Github announced it plans on [shutting down GitHub Services](https://developer.github.com/v3/guides/replacing-github-services/).
-This application can help identify how and where your Accounts are [using GitHub Services](https://developer.github.com/v3/guides/replacing-github-services/#migrating-with-our-help) for Jenkins.
+This application can help identify how and where your Accounts are [using GitHub Services](https://developer.github.com/v3/guides/replacing-github-services/#migrating-with-our-help) for Jenkins, Docker, codereviewhub, and others...

-This app lets you authenticate with GitHub and check whether any of your repositories have a Jenkins GitHub Service installed.
+This app lets you authenticate with GitHub and check whether any of your repositories have a GitHub Services installed.

 ![app](https://cloud.githubusercontent.com/assets/65057/6320756/b32c9328-bae6-11e4-9ba1-48ced9a5fb6e.png)